decred/dcrdocs/docs/getting-started/obtaining-dcr.md

 ### Exchanges

 One way to acquire Decred is to purchase some on an exchange.
-Since the release of Decred on February 8th 2016, ten cryptocurrency exchanges have added support for Decred (last updated November 2017).
+Since the release of Decred on February 8th 2016, more than ten cryptocurrency exchanges have added support for Decred (last updated December 2017).

 * [Poloniex](https://poloniex.com/)
 * [Bittrex](https://bittrex.com/)